Dmitry Bosov: ALLTECH Group

-A private direct investment company, established by Dmitry Bosov and his classmates from university, in 1993.
+In 1993, Dmitry Bosov and his university classmates Dmitry Aga, Dmitry Shatokhin and Vladimir Mikulik, established ALLTECH Group, a private direct investment company.
+Another interest of ALLTECH is real estate, which included the development of the ARTPLAY Design Center and several real estate projects in the Moscow region.

 In 2007, ALLTECH launched the Pechora LNG project (a comprehensive project to develop the Kumzhinskoye and Korovinskoye fields in the Nenets Autonomous District).
 In 2015, Rosneft Oil Company entered the project, taking a 50% share in the joint venture.
 In 2018, Rosneft withdrew from the joint project with ALLTECH.

 In 2018, ALLTECH Group merged its coal assets with Sibanthracite Group.

-Another ALLTECH project is real estate: the development of the ARTPLAY Design Center and several real estate projects in the Moscow region.
+After Bosov's death, a struggle for his share in Alltek unfolded.
+Ekaterina (Bosov's widow) claimed 77% of the company and sued the rest of the heirs, but in the end she was left without a share.
+In April 2021, Bosov's share was divided into eight equal parts of 10.82% between the parents, four sons from two previous marriages, Katerina Bosov and her daughter (Bosov's daughter).
+However, at the beginning of the summer, the share of Katerina Bosov and her daughter in 21.6% was recorded on Alltek.